pivotal/docs-tap/install-general.md

          ```
         Pod status should be Running.

-    * (Optinal) To Verify the secretgen-controller version you installed:
+    * (Optional) Verify the secretgen-controller version you installed:

       1. Get secretgen-controller deployment and namespace by running:
          ```